surveyjs/survey-creator/docs/property-grid.md

         const result = [];
         // Make the property nullable
         result.push({ value: null });
-        // Web service returns objects that we convert to the `{ value, text }` format
+        // Web service returns objects that are converted to the `{ value, text }` format
-        // If your web service returns an array of strings, simply pass it to `choicesCallback` response.forEach(item => {
+        // If your web service returns an array of strings, pass this array to `choicesCallback` response.forEach(item => {
           result.push({ value: item.cioc, text: item.name });
         });